 untitled (Colfax Street, Denver, CO) copyright 2015 Douglas Stockdale

-Having known of the Henri Cartier-Bresson’s practice of composing a potential image and waiting for someone or something to happen, I had not realized the Surrealistic theory behind it until recently.
+Knowing of Henri Cartier-Bresson’s compositional practice of arranging a potential image and then waiting for someone or something to happen, I had not realized the Surrealistic theory behind it until recently.
 I had an opportunity earlier this year to review Clement Cheroux’s biography of Henri Cartier-Bresson – Here and Now (published by Thames & Hudson) which connected the dots for me.
-In the photograph above, I was following the surrealistic theory of Andre Breton’s called Fixed-Explosive, which denotes the state of something simultaneously in motion and at rest.
+In the photograph above, I was following Andre Breton’s surrealist theory called Fixed-Explosive, which denotes the state of something simultaneously in motion and at rest.
 Henri Cartier-Bresson felt that this was one of the surrealist concepts that uniquely energized his compositions and characterizes many of his famous photographs.

-For me, I was not intending to create a surrealist photograph, but had set up the camera and tripod to document this small roadside memorial.
-Then I noted this guy in the dark hoodie approaching and I could not resist making one more exposure as he walked towards the memorial.
-That the man is dressed entirely in black, the hoodie is concealing his face and he has his hands in his pocket makes him anonymous and creates a mysterious image.
+For me, I was not intending to create a surrealist photograph, but I had set up the camera and tripod to document this small roadside memorial.
+Then I noted the guy in the dark hoodie approaching and I could not resist making one more exposure as he walked towards the memorial.
+The man is dressed entirely in black with the hoodie concealing his face and he has his hands in his pocket in conjunction with his anonymous appearance creates a sense of surrealistic mystery that is in line with Breton’s theory and HCB’s practice.
+Even to the point that the individual in my photograph is captured in mid-side with his front foot still suspended in air.

 I do not think that this photograph will be in my final project as all of my other photographs are devoid of people.
-Nevertheless I find this photograph very interesting.
+Nevertheless I find this photograph very interesting and perhaps HCB is smiling down on me.